Athang9/RetailPulse/README.md

-# RetailPulse — End-to-End Retail Analytics Platform
+# RetailPulse: End-to-End Retail Analytics Platform

 > A complete retail merchandise analytics pipeline built on the modern enterprise data stack.
-Simulates how a merchandise planning team tracks store performance, inventory health, and category trends — from raw data ingestion to executive dashboards.
+Simulates how a merchandise planning team tracks store performance, inventory health, and category trends from raw data ingestion to executive dashboards.

 ---